Skip to Content Accessibility Information

 12. I want to put myself on inactive/active status, etc.?

 You may change your status online.
-Under Features, select Change Your Information or Status, and then choose Make the Following Changes Online – Electronic Licensing.
-You will need to log in with your registration number and password.
+Under Features, select Change Your Information or Status, and then choose inactive/reactivate.
+You will need to log in with your registration/license number and password.
 As soon as you log into the system, you will be asked if you would like to change your license status.

 13. How do I become a broker?

-To become a broker, you must have been an active licensee for at least three years prior to applying.
-There cannot be any breaks during the three years, such as inactive status, reinstatements (renewing late), or suspensions.
-You must take the 135-hour course from an approved education provider.
+To qualify for a broker license, you must have held an active real estate license for at least three consecutive years immediately prior to applying.
+There must be no breaks in licensure during this period, such as inactive status, reinstatements due to late renewal, or suspensions.

 14. How do I see if an agent is licensed?